Spot-Dev-0101/MCQuarry/README.md

 To Do List:
   - Save a quarry to a file so it can be reloaded if the server restarts
   - Quarry upgrades.
 Double drops.
+This is made very badly.
+Rewrite is pretty much required